oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

     handleClickDelete(id) {
       const todoToRemove = this.todos.find(todo => todo.id === id)
       this.$api.removeForId(id).then(() => {
-        this.$log.debug("Item removed:", todoToRemove);
+        this.$log.debug('Item removed:', todoToRemove);
         this.todos.splice(this.todos.indexOf(todoToRemove), 1)
       }).catch((error) => {
         this.$log.debug(error);
-        this.error = "Failed to remove todo"
+        this.error = 'Failed to remove todo'
       });
     },